Nunes: From Truth Social to the President's Intelligence Advisory Committee

 I did.

-And so I think by the time that, you know, we started that investigation, obviously shortly after
+And so I think by the time it, you know, we started that investigation, obviously shortly after

 You know, just like track them down and prosecute them.